rockettheme/docs/Docs/wordpress/plugins/rokgallery/INDEX.md

 ------------
 RokGallery has the following requirements in order to operate:

-* WordPress ???? - ensure you are using the latest version.
+* WordPress 3.x - Ensure that you are using the latest version.
 * Compatible Browser: Firefox, Chrome, Safari, IE8+, Opera.
 * PHP support for the SQLite PDO driver
 * PHP support for the MySQL PDO driver